Sensitive Data Essentials - The Lifecycle Of A Sensitive File

 As incredulous—or as dangerous—as that story sounds, it’s a simple mistake to make.
 We’ve all accidentally attached the wrong document to an email, or added a recipient to a confidential discussion simply by typing the wrong name in the ‘To’ field.
 And today, with people bringing personal devices like phones and tablets to work, and with the pervasive use of cloud applications, sensitive data can be even more at risk—and not just from malicious hackers, but from well-intentioned, seasoned employees.

-So how can organizations keep sensitive data from getting into the wrong hands?
-To answer that question, let’s follow the life cycle of a sensitive file to see how organizations can implement security at every stage to protect sensitive data.
+So how can organizations keep sensitive personal data from getting into the wrong hands?
+To answer that question, let’s follow the lifecycle of a sensitive file to see how organizations can implement security at every stage to protect sensitive data.

 Do you trust your technology with devices and data?